A bill to encourage and facilitate international participation in the performing arts and for other purposes.

 Length: 3 pages

-This bill was introduced on February 8, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 8, 2016, in a previous session of Congress, but it did not receive a vote.

 Feb 8, 2016